The Dirichlet problem for the constant mean curvature equation in Sol_3: Some local barriers

 Then given $\varepsilon>0,$ the first and third terms of \eqref{eq-desig-supersol} can be assumed to have absolute value less than $\varepsilon/3,$ if $r$ is sufficiently small.
-Moreover, for sufficiently small $r$ and restricting to a neigboorhood $U$ where $y$ does not vary much, from relation \eqref{eq-relacaok_euc-k_hip}, the Euclidean curvature of the parallel curves $\gamma_r$ also remains bounded close to $2H/y,$ implying that
+Moreover, for sufficiently small $r$ and restricting to a neigboorhood $U$ where $y$ does not vary much, from relation \eqref{eq-relacaok_euc-k_hip}, the Euclidean curvature of the parallel curves $\gamma_r$ also remains bounded close to $2H/y,$ implying \eqref{eq-desig-supersol} in $U$ and then $u^+=w$ is a supersolution in $U.$